TodorBalabanov/Ellipses-Image-Approximator/README.md

 # Ellipses Image Approximator

-It is an attempt to approximate full color image with limited color ellipses.
+It is an attempt to approximate full colors image with limited set of colors for simple ellipses.

 Acknowledgements